dotnet/designs/accepted/install-locations.md

 ## Proposal for 3.0

 ### Globally registered install location :new:
 This is by far the most common case and in 3.0 we want to provide a way to globally install to a custom location.
 The typical case will still be to install into the default location, but custom location should be possible.
-Either location should behave the same.
+Either location should behave the same and which one is used is solely decision of the installer.

+Note that the installer should try to avoid creating two global locations as only one can be registered.
+So if there is already some version installed it should only add to that location and create a new one.
+The only way to get two global locations should be to first install 3.0 into custom location and then install 2.* which always installs to the default location.

-To achieve this the install location must be recorded in some system-wide configuration in a fixed location which is well-known.
+To achieve the desired behavior the install location must be recorded in some system-wide configuration in a fixed location which is well-known.

 * Windows - the installer will store the install location in 32-bit registry (for both 32-bit and 64-bit installations):
   * `HKLM\SOFTWARE\dotnet\Setup\InstalledVersions\<arch>\InstallLocation` - where `<arch>` is one of the `x86`, `x64`, `arm` or `arm64`.